Walter D. Corrigan Sr.

-Walter D. Corrigan Sr. was a politician in Wisconsin.
+Walter Dickson Corrigan Sr. (December 28, 1875 – November 24, 1951) was an American lawyer and progressive Republican politician from Wisconsin.
+He was a protégé of Wisconsin progressive leader Robert M. "Fighting Bob" La Follette.
+Corrigan served as district attorney of Waushara County, Wisconsin, and was selected as a special prosecutor to try a 1929 civil campaign finance case against then-governor Walter J. Kohler Sr.—it was the only time a sitting Wisconsin governor was put on trial as a defendant.

+While attending Iowa State University, he was a star athlete in baseball and football, playing under coach Pop Warner.

 Biography

-Corrigan was born Walter Dickson Corrigan on December 28, 1875 in Almond, Wisconsin.
+Corrigan was born Walter Dickson Corrigan on December 28, 1875, in Almond, Wisconsin.
 He would attend Iowa State University, where he was a member of the baseball and football teams, and Drake University Law School.

 Corrigan married twice.
 First, to Jessie Anna Donaldson, who died in 1925.
 Second, to Libby Miller, who died in 1976.
 He had six children.
-Corrigan died on November 25, 1951 in Mequon, Wisconsin.
+Corrigan died on November 25, 1951, in Mequon, Wisconsin.

 Political career

-Corrigan was District Attorney of Waushara County, Wisconsin from 1899 to 1901 and Assistant Attorney General of Wisconsin from 1903 to 1905 as a Republican.
+Corrigan was district attorney of Waushara County, Wisconsin, from 1899 to 1901 and Assistant Attorney General of Wisconsin from 1903 to 1905 as a Republican.
 In 1934 and 1940, Corrigan was a candidate for the United States House of Representatives from Wisconsin's 6th congressional district as a member of the Wisconsin Progressive Party.
 He lost to incumbent Michael Reilly in 1934 and to incumbent Frank Bateman Keefe in 1940.
 Additionally, he was an unsuccessful candidate for the Wisconsin Supreme Court.